-If you do not get any display on the unit when you power it up, make sure that the intended voltage is present on the TrainSpeed's power terminals.
-If this voltage reads OK then try disconnecting the sensor cable and powering the unit up.
-If you get a display (you should see the 'oP.x' followed by 'Sn.E') then the sensor cable has been damaged.
-Inspect the cable for damage and contact TCS Inc. for a replacement if necessary.
+If you do not get any display on the unit when you power it up, make sure that the intended voltage is present on the TrainSpeed 4's power terminals.
+If this voltage reads OK then try disconnecting all sensor cables and powering the unit up.
+If you get a display (you should see the 'oP.x' followed by 'Sn.E') then one of the sensor cables has been damaged.
+Plug them in one at a time until you isolate the problem cable.
+Inspect this cable for damage and contact TCS Inc. for a replacement if necessary.